Frequently Asked Questions

 Is my child ready for Step 3: Intermediate Sailing?

 For more details, see the above answer to "Which Step should my child register for?"
-If in doubt, (1) ask your child if they took/passed the "Step 3 Entry Test," (2) consider whether you believe your child is sufficiently mature to be in a boat without an instructor aboard, (3) email Kate Henderson, Director of Youth Programs.
+If in doubt, (1) ask your child if they took/passed the "Step 3 Entry Test," (2) consider whether you believe your child is sufficiently mature to be in a boat without an instructor aboard, (3) email the Youth Program Outreach Coordinator.

 Is my child ready for Step 4: Racing and/or Cruising?

 For more details, see the above answer to "Which Step should my child register for?"
-If in doubt, (1) ask your child if they took/passed the "Step 4 Entry Test," (2) email Kate Henderson, Director of Youth Programs.
+If in doubt, (1) ask your child if they took/passed the "Step 4 Entry Test," (2) email the Youth Program Outreach Coordinator.

 My child has taken sailing lessons at another sailing center.
 Which Step should he or she register for?